 Fan Speed Controller

-Vital in some grow rooms
+Vital in MOST grow rooms

-(+ Ducting + Connection Parts)
+(Fan + Ducting + Connection Parts)

 Often required for complimenting larger extraction systems because passive intake may not prove sufficient in multi-light set ups.

 An essential purchase if you plan on using an intake fan which effectively stops bugs from entering your growing area.
 Check out Bug Blockers here.

 In small areas you will be both actively extracting and filtering stale air using an extractor fan, carbon filter, ducting and connection parts, and also passively drawing in fresh air through vents or holes in your growing area/tent.
 In larger areas, the extraction described above should be accompanied by the active intake of air via another fan at the bottom of the room/tent and ideally a small piece of ducting and the necessary connection parts.

 Your extraction system will typically hang high up towards the back of the grow room or tent.
 Please refer to the article 'Master the Art of Ventilation - Setting Up A Complete System' for advice on installing all of the components.